 • List of Applications, use and in what areas.

-• Appropriate Policy and Reg docs – if any.
+• Appropriate Policy and Regulation docs – if any.

 • Projects in pipeline – active, planned, desired.